CiscoDevNet/xapi-samples/controls/onair/README.md

 Open the file `script.js` if you're planning to run/test/debug, or the `macro.js` if ready to deploy as a Macro.

+> Note: the `multi.js` file targets both the Macro runtime AND standalone Node.js execution.

 Update wih your Philipps Hue deployment settings.

 Example to run as the script from a shell terminal: